mukul-shah/Super-Simple-Stock-Market/README.md

 # Super-Simple-Stock-Market

-#Description
+# Description
-This project Super-Simple-Stock-Market is build for JP morgan recuirement
+This project is build for JP morgan recruitment

 # Requirements
 Python 3.6+